dsciwalker/comm643Group1/README.md

 # IPSSA San Diego

 ## Description:
-This website has been created as a part of Front end web development course at SDCE.
+This website has been redesigned and developed as a part of Front end web development course at SDCE.

 ## Live site:
 https://dsciwalker.github.io/ipssaSanDiego/